cmoro-deusto/vagrant-hyperledger-sawtooth-dev/README.md

 ![Sawtooth Explorer](sawtooth-explorer01.png)

+### Note:
-### Note: you might find errors about not being able to communicate with the sawtooth api.
+You might find errors about not being able to communicate with the sawtooth api.
 Those are probably caused by your browser not allowing CORS request on localhost.
 You could use [this Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/) to enable CORS on localhost easily.

 ## Vagrant vm starting and basic usage demo
 [![asciicast](https://asciinema.org/a/FrXdgkkh7mK0Kzic0p3v9Z8Ui.png)](https://asciinema.org/a/FrXdgkkh7mK0Kzic0p3v9Z8Ui)